deepbiolab/star-route-planning.cpp/dev/01-intro-to-cpp/04-print-the-board/note.md

 0
 ```

-In this case, *the behavior is undefined*, so you can not depend on a certain value to be returned.
+In this case, *the behavior is undefined*, so we can not depend on a certain value to be returned.
 Be careful about this!
 In a later part where we will learn about exceptions, we will discuss other ways to access vector elements that don't fail silently with out-of-range indices.

 ### 2D Vector